 - Volunteers typically donate one evening (3-4 hours) a month.
 Most clinics are open 6:00 PM – 9:00 PM.

-- New volunteers must attend an orientation for a general overview of Shepherd’s Hope and the services provided.
+- All new volunteers must attend an orientation for a general overview of Shepherd’s Hope and the services provided.

 - Sovereign immunity protection is offered to all Licensed Health Care Professionals through the State of Florida Volunteers in Health Care Programs.
-For more information, click here: Sovereign Immunity Statement
+For more information, click here: Who we are and what we do.

 - After the Department of Health representative verifies you have an active and clear Florida license, a contract will be prepared and signed by the County Health Department.
 One copy of the contract will then be mailed to you for your review and signature.